GoogleChrome/web.dev/src/site/content/en/blog/clipchamp/index.md

 technology that can efficiently process Gigabyte-scale media files in a web application.
 Having network bandwidth constraints in mind, we were quick to rule out a traditional cloud-based solution.
-Uploading large media files from a retail internet connection would invariably introduce massive waiting times before editing could even begin, effectively resulting in a poor user experience.
+Uploading large media files from a retail internet connection would invariably introduce massive wait times before editing could even begin, effectively resulting in a poor user experience.